prometheusresearch/baseline-codebase/src/rex.web/README.rst

 To add another permission, applications should implement :class:`rex.web.Authorize` interface.

-To set a permission on a package, you can use the ``access`` setting.
-The package permission affects commands and static files owned by the package.
-By default, *authenticated* permission is assumed.
+To set permission on a package, you can use the ``access`` setting.
+The ``access`` setting is a dictionary that maps package names to permissions.
+The package permission is the default permission for all resources owned by the package including commands and static files.
+If the package permission is not set, *authenticated* permission is assumed.

-For commands, use attribute :attr:`rex.web.Command.access` to specify the necessary permission.
-If :attr:`rex.web.Command.access` is not set, the package permission is assumed.
+For commands, use attribute :attr:`rex.web.Command.access` to specify the desired permission.
+If :attr:`rex.web.Command.access` is not set, the permission of the package that owns the command is assumed.

 Static files served from the ``www`` directory require the package permission unless overridden in *access* file ``_access.yaml``.
 This file must